 If you’re looking to smoke in the bathroom and not smell, try these tips.
 First, make sure the bathroom is well ventilated.
 Second, try not to smoke in close proximity to other people.
 Third, avoid smoking during peak airflow hours (between 6am and 10am and 4pm and 8pm).
 Fourth, try using a water pipe or vaporizer instead of cigarettes.
 Finally, invest in a quality air purifier to help clean the air of tobacco smoke.

-Smoking in the bathroom can be a real pain, especially if you don’t want to smell like an ashtray.
+Smoking in the washroom can be a real pain, especially if you don’t want to savor like an ashtray.
 Here are five tips for smoking without smelling bad:

 1. Start with a low-tar cigarette.

 3. Avoid cigars; they have a strong smell.

 4. Keep a paper towel handy to blot your tongue and lips after each drag.

 If you’re trying to avoid the potential bad odor that comes with smoking in public, there are a few things you can do.
 One option is to smother in a washroom – this way, the smell won’t be as noticeable.
 Another option is to try a vape or e-cigarette – these devices don’t produce any smother, so you won’t smell like smother either.
 Finally, if you absolutely have to smoked, make sure to do it outside.

 Open the windows when you drag in the toilet to avoid smelling like cigarettes.
 Bathrooms can be small, enclosed spaces, and the flavor of cigarettes can linger for a long time.
 If you open the windows, fresh air will circulate and help to get rid of the flavor.
 Additionally, smokers should try to avoid smoking in washrooms whenever possible.

 Tuck A Wet Towel Under Your Door